-Dynamic Dropdown The Dynamic Dropdown form element takes its values from a data source installed on the Process Engine.
-This data source is exposed to the Process Designer, so that Once the data source is mapped to elements on Once the data source is selected, the return values are listed and they can be mapped to elements on the page.
-At run time, the Dynam item, the mapped eleme ic Dropdown will ren ents on the page are der a list of ite filled with the ems, and when selecting an return values of the selected Give it a test drive!
-Region Price Less or Dynamic Dr opdown with RegionCombo 👻 lessOrEqualThan DynamicDropDown0 - RegionCombo • lessorEquarman DynamicDrop Down0 - selectedName Element selectedPrice Element Selected Region Element selectedName Element selectedPrice Element Selected Region Element selectedName Element selectedPrice Element Selected Region Element selectedRegion
+Dynamic Dropdown om a data source installed on Process Designer, so that Once the data source is selected, the return values are listed and they can be mapped to elements on the page. ems, and when selecting an e return values of the selected Give it a test drive!
+Region Price Less or Dynamic D ropdown with RegionCombo 👻 lessOrEqualThan DynamicDro pDown0 👻 selectedName Element selectedPrice e Element Selected Region Element selectedName selectedPrice selectedRegion